The Oregon Stand Your Ground Law Guide

 The Oregon stand-your-ground laws state that you can use deadly force when you reasonably believe it to be necessary to defend yourself against certain violent crimes.
 You can use deadly force if you reasonably believe the perpetrator is committing a felony, or if you are facing imminent threats of physical force.

 Self-defense cases can be extremely complex due to the wide variety of circumstances in each case.
 We pride ourselves in our extensive experience and deep knowledge of the legal system, making us the best option when you need legal expertise with self-defense cases or any other legal matters.
 We service Medford and surrounding areas.
 Call us today for a free consultation!
 If you're reading this and live in the Portland area, we recommend Shannon Powell and Chris Trotter.
 Both are excellent lawyers.
+If you have questions about Oregon gun laws, we can help you with that too.

 *Nothing herein constitutes legal advice.
 You should obtain independent legal counsel regarding your specific factual situation.